freezingsaddles/freezing-teams/README.md

 The prior points CSV should look just like the athletes CSV.
 Don't fill in with zeroes; if an athlete is missing then only their current performance is considered.

+### Zip codes

+This should be a CSV with the zip code in column 2, latitued in column 10, longitude in column 11, just like what you get if you take the US TSV from http://download.geonames.org/export/zip/ and make a CSV of it.

 ### Assignments